 4. Activated Carbon Filter

 Typically after the HEPA filter, but also sometimes before it, there is an activated carbon filter.
-Activated carbon filters work by adsorption and are able to remove volatile organic compounds (VOCs), odors, and other gasses from your air.
+Activated carbon filters work by adsorption and are able to remove volatile organic compounds (VOCs), odors, tobacco smoke, and other gases from your air.
 These types of filters are common in most purifiers.
 The more activated carbon that your purifier has, the better it will be at filtering these types of pollutants.

 Some purifiers also have the option of attaching additional specialty filters.
 These filters are designed to provide additional protection against specific air pollutants such as pet dander, germs, toxins, or other odors.
 These are a great option for additional protection against the specific air pollutants you are dealing with.